-Fluoride is important for improving oral health in patients of all ages in San Diego, CA. It has been proven to reduce one’s risk of developing tooth decay or gum disease.
+How does fluoride help fight cavities: fluoride is important for improving oral health in patients of all ages in San Diego, CA. It has been proven to reduce one’s risk of developing tooth decay or gum disease.
 It is a natural mineral that helps strengthen tooth enamel and other bones.
-Professional dental fluoride treatment at Dental Express helps both younger patients with growing teeth and older patients with damaged enamel improve their oral health.
+Professional dental fluoride treatments at Dental Express helps both younger patients with growing teeth and older patients with damaged enamel improve their oral health.

 Who is the best candidate for fluoride treatment?